Arkansas' population center continues trajectory north and west

 Groups such as the Walton Family Foundation and the Northwest Arkansas Council, both of which identify and work on regional issues, have cited rapidly rising housing prices as a grave threat to Northwest Arkansas' continued growth.

-The average sale price for a home in Benton or Washington county rose 44% in the last five years, according to the Arvest Bank Skyline Report of Aug.
-31. The average home price jumped 16.2% from January to June when compared to home prices from January 2020 to June 2020, the Arvest report found.
+The average sale price for a home in Benton or Washington county rose 44% in the past five years, according to the Arvest Bank Skyline Report of Aug.
+31. The average home price jumped 16.2% from January to June when compared with home prices from January 2020 to June 2020, the Arvest report found.

 "If people can work wherever they want to, it all depends on education and quality of life," Smith said.